grid5000/g5k-api/README.md

   By default, the vagrant box will provision a proxy, to get access to the live status
 	of sites and to the home directory of users, except on one site where status will be served locally through a tunnel to that site's oardb.
-This is sepcially usefull to debug the web ui, but the tunnel to the db is also used for site status information.
+This is specially useful to debug the web ui, but the tunnel to the db is also used for site status information.

   For users with a working installation of vagrant and virtualbox, setting up a